Mike Sillinger: Playing career

 After finishing the 2003–04 season with the Blues, Sillinger remained inactive in 2004–05 due to the NHL lockout.
 When NHL play resumed in 2005–06, Sillinger broke the NHL record for teams played with, previously held by Michel Petit and J. J. Daigneault, by joining the Nashville Predators, again, at the trade deadline.
 He was traded from St. Louis in exchange for Timofei Shishkanov on January 30, 2006.
 In his fourteenth NHL season, Sillinger set a career-high 63 points playing between St. Louis and Nashville after having recorded just 24 points the previous season between Phoenix and St. Louis.

 Becoming an unrestricted free agent in the 2006 off-season, Sillinger joined his twelfth and final NHL team, the New York Islanders, signing on July 2, 2006.
 He continued where he left off from his career season in 2005–06 with 59 points in his first season with the Islanders.
 Helping New York to the post-season, he set another NHL record by competing in the playoffs for his eighth NHL team.
 In 2007–08, Sillinger played in his 1,000th NHL game on November 1, 2007, versus the Tampa Bay Lightning.
 His family joined him on ice for a pre-game ceremony honouring the achievement.
 Sillinger went on to tally an assist in the milestone game as the Islanders won 4–0.
 His second season with the Islanders was, however, cut short due to a hip injury that required microfracture surgery in February 2008.
 He finished the campaign with 26 points in 52 games.

 Playing in his 17th NHL season in 2008–09, Sillinger was met with further hip complications and underwent hip resurfacing surgery in February 2009, forcing him to miss the remainder of the season.
 Due to the lingering hip complications, Sillinger announced his retirement from hockey on August 26, 2009.

 Personal life

 Sillinger was born and raised in Regina, Saskatchewan.
 He has three sons, Owen, Lukas, and Cole, with his wife Karla, also a Regina native.
 During Sillinger's NHL career, the family spent the off-seasons in Regina, and have chosen to remain in Regina following Sillinger's retirement.
 Owen played for the Regina Pat Canadians midget hockey team and was named the most valuable player at the 2015 Telus Cup.
-Owen now plays with the Cleveland Monsters of the AHL, and Lukas plays with Arizona State in the NCAA.
+Owen now plays with the Cleveland Monsters of the AHL, and Lukas plays with Greensboro in the ECHL.
 Cole was the 11th overall pick in the 2018 WHL Bantam Draft to the Medicine Hat Tigers.
-Cole was selected twelfth overall in the 2021 NHL Entry Draft by the Columbus Blue Jackets, one of Mike’s former teams.
+Cole was selected twelfth overall in the 2021 NHL entry draft by the Columbus Blue Jackets, one of Mike’s former teams.